Terms

 Example

-define foo(): unit {
+define foo() -> unit {

-let _: &text = "test" in
+let _: &string = "test";

 // ^^^^^^